nakano15/giantsummon/README.md

 ChangeLog.txt = Gotta keep track of what changed.

+CommonRequestsDB.cs = Contains the list of common requests any companion can give.
+Those requests are quite generic and vague.

 ConfigMod.cs = The script of the mod configurations are located here.

 DialogueChain.cs = Handles a quite poor quiz system to the mod.
 Used by Bree's recruitment.